Jlxzy/sift-lsb-watermark/README.md

 Key points of an image are displayed in the key points section, and when tamper detection is applied, the key points shown are any key points that are not consistent with the watermark.

-## Example images

-Example images can be found in [images/](images/), which contain carrier images, watermarks, watermarked carrier images, and tampered watermarked images.
-These can be used to experiment with the system.